So You Want To Be A Musician? Here’s What You Need To Know Before Getting Started

 Tips From the Music Pros

-The first thing all aspiring musicians should know before pursuing this career path is, it is not easy.
+The first thing all aspiring musicians should know before pursuing this career path is that it is not easy.

-To persevere through all the challenges, it takes a true love of the art and a keen mind to always remember why you wanted this in the first place.
-There are days you will hate it and days that will make you realize you would never dream of doing anything else.
+To persevere through all the challenges, it takes a true love of the art and the ability to remember why you wanted this in the first place.
+There will be days you hate it and days that remind you why you would never choose another path.

-Once you get famous, or land a sweet gig, the hard part has only just begun.
-It is still essential to practice almost daily and improve every aspect of your performance.
+Once you gain recognition or land a solid gig, the hard work has only just begun.
+It is still essential to practice almost daily and continue improving every aspect of your performance.

 It Requires Professionalism

-Not everyone in the music industry will give you the consideration you deserve, but a good rule of thumb to follow is to “kill them with kindness.”
+Not everyone in the music industry will treat you fairly, but professionalism matters.
+A good rule to follow is to kill them with kindness.

 Treat Your Body Like a Temple